 - Mohegan Grille – Had some tasty nachos and French Onion Soup here one night when we weren’t feeling too hungry.
 All good, except I wish they didn’t use rye for the French Onion Soup – bleh!

-- Aldo’s Bakery – definitely the spot for baked goods (Sorry Payne’s!), and also ice cream.
-And also weekend brunch.
-And also Italian gelato.
-And also Italian restaurant.
-Basically if you don’t know where to go, go to Aldo’s b/c they have everything.
-Also arcade.
+- Aldo’s Bakery -Definitely the spot for baked goods (Sorry Payne’s!), and ice cream.
+And Italian gelato.
+And weekend brunch!
+And Italian food.
+And an arcade.
+Need I continue?
+Basically, if you don’t know where to go, go to Aldo’s b/c they have everything.
 Located in Old Harbor.
-Prices are good too!
+Prices are good, too!

 - Old Harbor lunch stand – We had fried whole belly clams and a fried fish sandwich here.
 It was more of a convenience stop than anything, but the food was tasty.
 This is the first spot for food you can find getting off the ferry in Old Harbor, so if you’re really hungry!
 They serve smoothies and Del’s too.

 Hike the open spaces – Block Island has dedicated gobs of land as permanent open space – no building!
 No wonder housing prices are extravagant!
 The open spaces are truly beautiful, whether by the shoreline or surrounding the island’s many freshwater ponds, dotted with lilypads.
 The island maintains these spaces with wooden stairs taking you up and over stone walls (for their protection, not yours!), and by mowing ten foot wide “trails” throughout the open spaces.
 The majority of these trails lead right to the beach!